ileevq/Data_Analysis_Portfolio/Video_Game_Sales/README.md

 </details>

+### Analysis
+  In this case, even though we see consoles like the GameBoy or NES at the top, we know that these consoles went out of use years ago.
+Taking that into account, one of the top systems is the PlayStation 4.
+Even though it's a previous-generation console, many people still use it, and new games continue to be released for it.
+In a direct comparison with the other console of that generation – the Xbox One – the former comes out on top.
+Looking back one more generation, we can see that the Xbox 360 and PlayStation 3 have very similar statistics.
+This table is more informational rather than meant to help us make a decision.
+We know that new productions are designed to run on the latest generation, which, unfortunately, is not included in this comparison.

 ### 3. Publisher Impact on Sales
 >**Task**: Create a ranking of 10 publishers based on their total game sales.